In this post, you'll learn all about the exploratory part of the inbound sales process -- exploring goals, plans, and challenges.

 Inbound sales is not about making your best decision, advancing your agenda, and closing your sale.

-Inbound sales is all about educating and helping prospects explore what a better state could look like for them; guiding prospects to think through all of these issues.
+Inbound sales is about educating and helping prospects explore what a better state could look like for them, guiding prospects to think through these issues.

 Exploratory Meeting Outline / Agenda

 So what should happen at an Exploratory meeting, as part of your inbound sales process, regardless of whether the meeting is by phone, by video conference, or in person?